 - Work-study allocations, if you have requested to be considered for these.

-- Loan eligibility, Perkins and Stafford the maximum amounts you can borrow, subtracting scholarships, grants, or work study awards from your total cost of attendance.
+- Loan eligibility, Stafford the maximum amounts you can borrow, subtracting scholarships, grants, or work study awards from your total cost of attendance.

-- All students have a Highlands’ atudent account receivable (SAR) in the Business Office.
+- All students have a Highlands’ student account receivable (SAR) in the Business Office.
 Tuition, fees, bookstore charges, and on campus room and board are posted here.
-If you apply for financial aid by March 1 before the fall you will be entering or returning, your financial aid will be credited to your SAR to offset charges in the week before classes begin.
-You will be issued a reimbursement check at the cashier’s office on the Friday before classes start, if your credits are greater than your charges.
+If you apply for financial aid by March 1 before the Fall you will be entering or returning, your financial aid will be credited to your SAR to offset charges in the week before classes begin.
+You will be issued a reimbursement check at the cashier’s office on the 3rd Friday after the semester starts start, if your credits are greater than your charges.

 If your applications are submitted after March 1 or if scholarships and loans are awarded at a later date than normal, your financial aid will be posted to your SAR as soon as possible, and reimbursement checks will be ready either on a Wednesday or a Friday at the cashier’s office in the Business Office.
 Call to be sure a check is ready for you.
 Check the status of your financial aid online.